jellyfin/jellyfin-mpv-shim/README.md

 After installing the project, you can run it with `plex-mpv-shim`.
 If you'd like to run it without installing it, run `./run.py`.

+Keyboard Shortcuts:
+ - Standard MPV shortcuts.
+ - < > to skip episodes
+ - q to close player
+ - w to mark watched and skip
+ - u to mark unwatched and quit

 This project is based on https://github.com/wnielson/omplex, which is available under the terms of the MIT License.